k0f1/configuring-linux-web-server/README.md

 Install pip;
 `apt install python3-pip'

-## Create a virtualenv and activate it:
+### Create a virtualenv and activate it:
 ```
 $ python3 -m venv venv
 $ . venv/bin/activate
-Install catalog:
-pip3 install -e .
+pip3 install flask
 ```

 Then install Flask inside the activated environment of the catalog